 By midsummer, our cabin's design had begun to take shape in my mind, although I hadn't yet put anything on paper.
-Two things were certain: 1 wanted to build a multisided structure . . . something a little more aesthetic than the standard Abe Lincoln log cabin.
-The dwelling would have to be constructed from the relatively small logs that my recently acquired mule-Jude-could maneuver without much difficulty.
-This meant timbers no more than 12' to 15' long and 12" in diameter.
+Two things were certain: I wanted to build a multi-sided structure . . . something a little more aesthetic than the standard Abe Lincoln log cabin.
+The dwelling would have to be constructed from the relatively small logs that my recently acquired mule — Jude — could maneuver without much difficulty.
+This meant timbers no more than 12 foot to 15 foot long and 12 inches in diameter.

 With these factors in mind, I ultimately decided to build a cabin in the shape of a hexagon, with 13-foot-long sides.
 (What I had done, in fact, was re-invent the Navajo Indian counterpart to the white man's log cabin: the hogan.
 The only difference is, the traditional hogan has a roof of dirt or adobe, while my cabin's roof is made of particle board.)